Apathy: Bystander

 Also known as the bystander effect, bystander apathy occurs when, during an emergency, those standing by do nothing to help but instead stand by and watch.
 Sometimes this can be caused by one bystander observing other bystanders and imitating their behavior.
 If other people are not acting in a way that makes the situation seem like an emergency that needs attention, often other bystanders will act in the same way.
 The diffusion to responsibility can also be to blame for bystander apathy.
 The more people that are around in emergency situations, the more likely individuals are to think that someone else will help so they do not need to.
 This theory was popularized by social psychologists in response to the 1964 Kitty Genovese murder.
 The murder took place in New York and the victim, Genovese, was stabbed to death as bystanders reportedly stood by and did nothing to stop the situation or even call the police.
-Latane and Darley are the two psychologists who did research on this theory.
+Latané and Darley are the two psychologists who did research on this theory.
 They performed different experiments that placed people into situations where they had the opportunity to intervene or do nothing.
 The individuals in the experiment were either by themselves, with a stranger(s), with a friend, or with a confederate.
 The experiments ultimately led them to the conclusion that there are many social and situational factors that are behind whether a person will react in an emergency situation or simply remain apathetic to what is occurring.

-Communication

-Apathy is one psychological barrier to communication.
-An apathetic listener creates a communication barrier by not caring or paying attention to what they are being told.
-An apathetic speaker, on the other hand, tends to not relate information well and, in their lack of interest, may leave out key pieces of information that need to be communicated.
-Within groups, an apathetic communicator can be detrimental.
-Their lack of interest or passion can inhibit the other group members in what they are trying to accomplish.
-Within interpersonal communication, an apathetic listener can make the other feel that they are not cared for or about.
-Overall, apathy is a dangerous barrier to successful communication.
-Apathetic speakers and listeners are individuals that have no care for what they are trying to communicate, or what is being communicated to them.